-The shares represented by the accompanying form of proxy will be voted or withheld from voting in accordance with the specifications of the shareholder on any ballot that may be called for and, if the shareholder specifies a choice with respect to any matter to be acted upon, the shares will be voted accordingly.
-If no specification has been made with respect to any such matter, such shares will be voted by the management representatives in the election of directors, in the appointment of auditors and the determination of their remuneration.
+The shares represented by the accompanying form of proxy will be voted or withheld from voting in accordance with the instructions of the shareholder on any ballot that may be called for and, if the shareholder specifies a choice with respect to any matter to be acted upon, the shares will be voted accordingly.
+If no specification has been made with respect to any such matter, such shares will be voted by the management representatives for the election of directors, for the appointment of auditors and the determination of their remuneration, each as described in this information circular.